chrisguest75/codelab_example/labs/how-to-deploy-a-service.md

 Duration: 1

 ### What You’ll Learn
-- Configuring a repo f
+- Configuring a repo for the organisation
 - Creating docker images
 - Creating a service namespace
 - Using launch readiness